ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

 #.....................................................................................................
 outputs:
-    variables: all                          # list or combination name
+    variables: all                          # list of variables to export in netcdf. ['t','p','SW'].
+Default None or all
     file:
         clean_outputs: False                # (bool)    delete the entire outputs/ directory prior to downscaling
         clean_FSM: True                     # (bool)    delete the entire sim/ directory